Swipe left for slideshow. Article continues below.

 We ranked each city for each criteria from 1 to 24 where 1 in any particular category is the safest.

 Next, we averaged each places two criteria to create a Safety Index.
 We crowned the place with the lowest overall Safety Score "The Safest Place In Alaska".

-The safest city, based on our criteria, is Wrangell.
+The safest city, based on our criteria, is Cordova.
 The most dangerous city in Alaska?
 Kotzebue, where residents had a 1 in 10 chance of being the victim of a crime.

 Note: This report is not an analysis of the effectiveness of local police departments, nor does it reflect the fact that people from out of town may come into a community and cause a crime.
 It simply looks at where crimes occurred most frequently, based on a city's population.